a2ankitrai/order-book/README.md

 ## Output

-The application will emit trades as they occur in the following format:
+The application will emit trades  that occur as orders are processed.
+The trades are displayed in the format:
 ```
 trade <aggressing-order-id>,<resting-order-id>,<price>,<quantity>
 ```

-Additionally, once standard input ends, the program will print the final contents of the order book with the following format:
+After all trades are processed, the final contents of the order book are displayed.

+The order book output is formatted as follows:

 ```
-Buy Orders           | Sell Orders
 000,000,000 000000 | 000000 000,000,000
-000,000,000 000000   | 000000 000,000,000
-...
 ```

+If a value is too small to cover the whole reserved area, it is left padded with spaces.
-The output will also include the MD5 hash of the order book for validation:
+The output also includes the hash of the order book contents, provided as an additional feature:

 ```
+50,000 99 | 100 500
+25,500 98 | 100 10,000
+| 103 100
+| 105 20,000

-Hash: 8ff13aad3e61429bfb5ce0857e846567
+Hash: [hash]
 ```

+Please note that the current implementation is designed for single-threaded execution.
+The data structures used to store and manage orders are not thread-safe.